globules-io/OGX.Themes/README.md

-# OGX.Skins
+# OGX.THemes
-Repository of skins for OGX.JS
+Repository of themes for OGX.JS